Estimated reading time: 15 minutes | Target users: Supervisors, Administrators

 - Click the triple dot icon (…) and select New break code.

 - In the pop-up modal, type a name for your break code.
 This name appears to agents and supervisors, and this is what you see in logs and statistics.

 - Select the agent groups you want to be connected to this break code.
 These agent groups can then use your break code*.
 By default, all agent groups are selected.

 - Set the soft and hard limits.*

-- Mark the Show on Custom call tab and Show on Agent browser tab checkboxes if necessary.*
+- Mark the Show Custom call tab while agent is on break and Show agent browser tab while agent is on break checkboxes if necessary.*